The existence of a transverse universal knot

-Now, to actually create $W_L$ in the strands of $Q_0$ we only need to be able to obtain the $A_{i,j}$ generators (with $i,j \in Q_0$) as lifts of some word downstairs.
-Before dividing into cases, we first need to divide $Q_0$ into two parts:
+Now, to finally create $W_L$ in the strands of $Q_0$ we just need to create the $A_{i,j}$ generators (with $\sigma(i),\sigma(j) \in Q_0$) as the lift of some word in the base space.
+We are going to divide this problem into cases, but we first need to divide $Q_0$ into two parts:

-\begin{itemize} \item $Q_0^+ = \{v^{m+i}_{m+i-2}(m+i)\}_{i=1}^m$ \item $Q_0^- = \{v^i_{i+1}(i)\}_{i=1}^m$. \end{itemize}
+\begin{itemize} \item $Q_0^+ = \{v^{m+i}_{m+i-2}(m+i)\}_{i=1}^m = \{\sigma(i)\}_{i=1}^m$ \item $Q_0^- = \{v^i_{i+1}(i)\}_{i=1}^m = = \{\sigma(m+i)\}_{i=1}^m$. \end{itemize}